b-s-c/Gears/README.md

 A fork of [this sketch](https://www.openprocessing.org/sketch/450390).

-Developed on the Chromium engine, but works fine on any modern browser
+Developed on the Chromium engine, but works fine on any modern browser.

 # What's different?